 With rare exceptions, most patients can resume a normal diet immediately afterwards.

 You will go home with a copy of your procedure report, and your referring physician will receive a copy in the mail usually within one week.
-You will be sedated for this exam (unless you specifically ask not to be) and will need to have a driver home.
+You will be sedated for this exam (unless you specifically ask not to be) and will need to have someone drive you home from your colonoscopy in the Colorado Springs area.
 A taxi cab is not sufficient.
 If you do not have a driver to take you home, your appointment will be cancelled/rescheduled.
 You will not be allowed to drive or operate machinery for 8 hours after the procedure and we recommend that you not attempt to go back to work that day.

 Is colonoscopy a serious procedure?